Leigan0/CV/README.md

 **MediaKids** (October 2010 – March 2011)
 *ESL Teacher*
 I worked in a rural Thailand Village as a English Teacher.
 I planned a term of English Classes using the national curriculum for students aged 11-18.
-I taught classes of 50 students, and help develop personal performance.
-And I also planned and participated in several English shows and English camps designed to motivate children to learn English.

 **Customer Contact Centre Work**(March 2006- October 2010)
 I have worked in various customer care related centres in both the insurance and financial

 **Other awards**
 Certificate in Discretionary Investment Management (CertPFS (DM)) Certificate in Mortgage Advice (Cert CII (MP))
 TEFL

 **Interests**
 I like to travel and I have spent quite a bit of time in south east Asia and more recently I have been to India and I am eager to plan my next trip.

 I enjoy to cooking (although not always successfully) and trying different cuisines from around the world.